-At The Park we teach Cultural Studies to inspire students' curiosity and fascination about the world and its people that will remain with them throughout their lives.
+At The Park we teach cultural studies to inspire in students a curiosity and fascination about the world and its people that will remain with them throughout their lives.

-Cultural Studies incorporates elements of Geography and languages, enabling our students to experience the key aspects of both subjects at an accessible level.
+Cultural studies incorporates elements of geography and languages, enabling our students to experience the key aspects of both subjects at an accessible level.
 It is taught in a practical way making it interesting and relevant, including food tasting, music performance, and off site visits.
-Increasing student's knowledge of other cultures teaches a respect and understanding of what it means to be a good citizen in our multi-cultural society.
+Increasing student’s knowledge of other cultures teaches a respect and understanding of what it means to be a positive citizen in our multi-cultural society.

 At The Park, we give our students an insight into, and an understanding of, Britain’s past and that of the wider world to develop an appreciation of how people, events and inventions from history have shaped our lives today.
 Students learn about the achievements of famous people, develop an understanding of their place in society and an appreciation of their cultural heritage.

 Students are taught in a way that motivates, engages and challenges them at a level suitable for their personal academic and social development.
 There is an emphasis on role play, IT and visual artefacts.
 Students benefit from interacting with each other, taking part in discussions and learning through physical involvement.

 Social awareness is promoted by topical debate and comparing events from the past.

 Certificate of Achievement Entry Level Maths

 Functional Skills Maths

 Functional Skills English